Graduation and Commencement FAQS

 We have collected a list of questions most frequently asked by students with their respective answers.
 If you have a graduation or commencement question not answered on this page, please contact the Office of the Registrar directly.

 Commonly asked questions about the process of graduating from Marylhurst University.
-If you’re looking for the graduation application and application, check out this graduation application page.
+If you’re looking for the graduation application, check out this graduation application page.

 How much does it cost to apply for graduation?